stretto-editor/stretto/README.md

  * (Un)comment lines

 Stuffs that should be done :
+ * Strenghten the test base (we love tests at Stretto)
  * Get rid of Gocui dependency by developping a new GUI architecture
  * Increase the gap between the buffer and the view in order to have a real tabulation and eventually syntax highlighting.